 During 2009, we utilized proceeds from borrowings under our credit facilities and cash flow from operations as our primary sources of capital.
 Our primary use of capital during 2009 has been for the development of existing oil and natural gas properties in the Cherokee Basin.
 As we pursue our business plans, we will be monitoring the capital resources available to us to meet our future financial obligations and planned capital expenditures.
 Our future success in growing reserves and production will be highly dependent on the capital resources available to us and our success in drilling for or acquiring additional reserves and managing the costs associated with our operations.
-Based upon our current business plans, we expect to continue to generate cash flow sufficient to support our projected maintenance capital expenditures and operations of our business.
-Our results will not be fully impacted by significant increases or decreases in natural gas prices because of our hedging program, which is further discussed on page 36.
+Our results will not be fully impacted by significant increases or decreases in natural gas prices because of our hedging program, which is further discussed on page 39.
+Based upon our current business plan, we expect to generate operating cash flows in excess of our remaining 2009 maintenance capital expenditures and working capital needs.
+This excess cash flow may be used to reduce our debt levels.

-Our reserve-based credit facilities may also be used to help finance future expansion capital expenditures, such as drilling and recompletions beyond that required to maintain production, as well as additional acquisitions.
-As of March 31, 2009, our total borrowing base under our reserve-based credit facilities was \$265.0 million.
-At March 31, 2009, we had \$220.0 million of debt outstanding under the reserve-based credit facilities and \$45.0 million in unused borrowing capacity.
-Of this \$45.0 million in unused borrowing capacity at March 31, 2009, \$18.5 million was available for borrowings that would allow us to remain in compliance with our debt covenants at our first quarter 2009 distribution level.
+Our reserve-based credit facilities currently provide only limited availability to finance future maintenance capital expenditures and other working capital needs.
+As of June 30, 2009, our total borrowing base under our reserve-based credit facilities was \$225.0 million.
+At June 30, 2009, we had \$220.0 million of debt outstanding under the reserve-based credit facilities and \$5.0 million in unused borrowing capacity.
+Since our outstanding debt balance under our credit facilities exceeds 90% of our borrowing base, we are currently restricted from making cash distributions to our unitholders.
 Our credit facilities mature in October 2010.
 In the first quarter of 2008, we filed a shelf registration statement with the SEC to register up to \$1.0 billion of debt or equity securities to fund future expansion capital expenditures.
 This registration statement is now effective.
 There is no guarantee that securities can or will be issued under the registration statement.
 Based on current financial market conditions and market prices for oil and natural gas, we expect capital markets to remain constrained which will make issuing additional debt or equity securities difficult or not possible at all.
-Our credit facilities allow us the ability to issue up to \$300 million of unsecured debt, which would have the effect of reducing the total borrowing base under our reserve-based credit facilities by 30 cents for every dollar of unsecured debt issued.
+Our current credit facilities are also subject to future borrowing base redeterminations and must be renewed or replaced before October 2010.